Kava-Labs/kava/migrate/v0_26/migrate.md

 ### Coordination

-If the Kava 16 chain does not launch by April 28th, 2024 at 00:00 UTC, the launch should be considered a failure.
+If the Kava 16 chain does not launch by TBD at 00:00 UTC, the launch should be considered a failure.
 In the event of launch failure, coordination will occur in the [Kava discord](https://discord.com/invite/kQzh3Uv).